nspragg/iplayer-web-async-workshop/fundamentals/questions.md

 * _Write an alternative implementation of [chain](./lib/transformation/chain.js) in a new function called `chainWithAsync` to use async/await. **Dont use promises**._

 * _Complete the implementation of [multipleAsyncCalls](./lib/transformation/multiple.js) to create a string containing each letter of the alphabet.
-Each letter should be created by invoking the `generateNextChar` async function._
+Each letter should be created by invoking the `generateNextChar` async function. **Dont use promises**._

 ### Error handling